vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Protocol Upgrade feature allows the Node Operators synchronously update nodes to the next version of the Vega Protocol.
+The Protocol Upgrade feature allows the Node Operators to synchronously update nodes to the next version of the Vega Protocol.

 The Protocol Upgrade involves three main parts:
 1. Submit a transaction to initiate the upgrade on a specific block (validators only)